-Right-click My Computer on the Windows® desktop, and then select Manage from the pop-up window.
+1. Right-click My Computer on the Windows[®] desktop, and then select Manage from the pop-up window.

 Select Disk Management.
-Right-click the unallocated space of the disk, and then select New Partition.
+Rightclick the unallocated space of the disk, and then select New Partition.

-If the New Partition option is not available, right-click Disk item, and then select Initialize Disk to initialize the disk.
+If the New Partition option is not available, right-click Disk item, and then select Initialize Disk to initialize the disk first.

-3. A New Partition Wizard screen appears.
-Follow the screen instructions to complete the volume partition.
+3. Follow the onscreen instructions to complete the volume partition.